Dominion: Prequel to the Exorcist: Plot

 In 1944, a Nazi SS lieutenant named Kessel forces the parish priest of a small village in occupied Holland, Father Lankester Merrin, to participate in arbitrary executions in retaliation for the murder of a German trooper, in exchange for sparing the village.

 In 1947, Merrin, whose faith was shattered by the incident, is an archaeologist in Derati, a remote area in the Turkana region of British Kenya excavating a Byzantine church built around the 5th century—long before Christianity had reached that region of Africa.
 He meets up with Father Francis, and Major Granville, the British military officer overseeing the dig.
-Making their way to Derati with Chuma, Merrin's translator and guide, Merrin introduces Francis to Rachel, a doctor and Emekwi, an enthusiastic convert who provides accommodation for the two men.
+Making their way to Derati with Chuma, Merrin's translator and guide, Merrin introduces Francis to Rachel, a doctor, and Emekwi, an enthusiastic convert who provides accommodation for the two men.
 As they tour the dig site, Merrin and Francis notice the church is in perfect condition, as though it had been deliberately buried immediately after its construction was completed.

 On the site, Merrin meets a disabled young outcast named Cheche.
 Although dissuaded by Chuma, Merrin brings the boy to Rachel for medical treatment.
 Once the door is uncovered, Merrin, Francis, and Chuma go inside the church.
 A hidden passageway leads them to a crypt containing a demonic idol—an ancient sanctuary where human sacrifice was performed.
 Merrin deduces that the church was expressly built to seal this underground temple.
-On their way back, they are confronted by local elders, who demand Merrin stop digging.
+On their way back, they are confronted by local elders, who demand that Merrin stop digging.

 Francis contacts Granville to send a detachment to guard the dig against potential robbers, despite Merrin's objections.
 Two British soldiers attempting to loot some precious stones from the church are then found dead the next day (one without his head; the other crucified to the altar head downward).
 Despite the Christian symbolism used in the murders and the testimony of local warrior Jomo that the two men were affected by a strange madness, Granville, blaming the Turkana, goes to town in an uncharacteristic fit of rage demanding the purported culprits be given up, shooting a young woman in cold blood when the locals protest.
-Determined to stop the 'Christian evil' from spreading, Jomo breaks into the mission school and slaughters the students, including one of Emekwi's sons before he is shot on the spot by British soldiers.
+Determined to stop the 'Christian evil' from spreading, Jomo breaks into Father Francis' mission school and slaughters the students, including one of Emekwi's sons, before he is shot on the spot by British soldiers.